Abdul Qadir Hakimuddin

 Syedi Abdul Qadir Hakimuddin (1665-1730 AD) was a Dawoodi Bohra saint.
 He is buried in Burhanpur, India.
 His tomb complex 'Dargah-e-Hakimi' includes mosques, gardens, and visitor accommodations.

 Early life

-He was born in the period of 34th Dai Syedna Badruddin Bin Mulla Raj on the 14th of Jamadil Awwal 1077 H (1665 AD).
+He was born in the period of 34th Dai Syedna Badruddin Bin Mulla Raj on the 14th Jumada al-Awwal, 1077 AH, which corresponds to 11th November, 1666 AD.

 His father Syedi Bava Mulla Khan visited the 35th Dai Syedna Abdul Taiyeb Zakiuddin in Ahmedabad and presented Syedi Abdul Qadir Hakimuddin in Khumus (one fifth of earnings to be presented in the name of god as Mulla Khan was having five sons) on the Dai's request.

 Title

 He was presented the status of Haddiyat (sheikh) by 36th Dai Syedna Kalimuddin.
 He was made Mukasir Al Dawat by Syedna Noor Mohammed Nooruddin and elevated to Mazoon (2nd in command) Al Dawat by 38th Dai Syedna Ismail Badruddin.
 The 39th Dai Syedna Ibrahim Vajihuddin was the son of Syedi Abdulquadir Hakimuddin.